-To keep this cost function deformation statistically consistent, Bocquet and Sakov (2014) advocated to use S = 1 and assimilate one observation vector at the end of the DAW, which avoids multiple assimilation of the same observations.
-It is also the easiest way to ensure inequality (35a).
-However, this method has been shown to be suboptimal because of the frequent per analysis.

-Gaussian background approximations.
-Moreover, it ultimately fails to be OS since there is only one distant observation vector
+To keep this cost function deformation statistically consistent, Bocquet and Sakov (2014) advocate the use of S=1 and assimilate one observation vector at the end of the DAW, which avoids multiple assimilation of the same observations.
+It is also the easiest way to ensure inequality (Eq.
+35a).
+However, this method has been shown to be suboptimal because of the frequent Gaussian background approximations.
+Moreover, it ultimately fails to be QS since there is only one distant observation vector per analysis.

-An alternative is to keep S = 1 but using all observations in the DAW and, consequently, to relax the condition K = L - S + 1.
+An alternative is to keep S=1 but use all observations in the DAW and, consequently, relax the condition K=L-S+1.
 This way, observations are assimilated several times.
 This is done in the MDA IEnKS (Bocquet and Sakov, 2014).
 To keep the statistics consistent, at least in the linear/Gaussian case, the observations error covariances should be adequately altered.
+Hence, the MDA IEnKS is truly a QS scheme and makes a good reference scheme for our numerical experiments.
+However, the multiple assimilation of the observations introduces spurious correlations in the nonlinear/non-Gaussian case, which entail sub-optimality.
+A scheme similar to the IEnKS{QS} has also been successfully used in Carrassi et al. (2017) to compute model evidence.
+Indeed, the efficient computation of model evidence as an integral over the state space depended on the proper identification of a global